 Sodium content: This is omitted as I cannot provide an accurate number.
 I encourage you to calculate your own to provide a much more precise reading based on the exact ingredients, brands, and amounts you're using.

-If you are enjoying this vegan Edamame Corn Salad recipe with tomato and lemon dressing, also check out:
+If you're enjoying this Edamame Corn Salad recipe, also check out:

 Brian says